jeffleary00/amoshell/README.md

 #api

-amos()
+	#amos(node-name, command-string, [**kwargs])

-  params: node-name, command-string, [**kwargs]
+  	kwargs are any variable_name=value options that can be passed to amos.
-  returns: return-code(0 ok|1 fail), returned-text
+  	See Ericsson Advanced Moshell Scripting Guide for more details.

-amosbatch():
+  	returns: a tuple (result(0 ok|1 fail), stdout text)

-  params: (list of node names), command-string, [**kwargs]
+	#amosbatch((list-or-tuple of node names), command-string, [**kwargs])

   	returns: list of result objects (node-name, return-code(0|1), payload) in the case of a success, the payload contains the path to the logfile containing the output. otherwise, payload will probably contain the error message.